samikoja/Laravel-7-Full-Auth-Passport/README.md

 > send email for forgotpassword : - email and when changing password more than 8 characters

-> resend email for email verification: -email
+> resend email for email verification: -email# Toristo-Backend